duke-libraries/duke-libraries.github.io/_posts/2015-09-08-hydra-role-based-access-control.md

 This code returns the union of permissions for all of the role in the role set that is returned by `EffectivePermissions.call`.

-#### AuthContext

-In our implementation, since we wish to consider the request environment (e.g., IP address) as part of the authorization context in addition to the authenticated user information, we actually use an `AuthContext` object more or less in the role of "user".

 ### Story

 We may now consider an authorization story: